ThalesGroup/ConceptBERT/README.md

 The model checkpoints will be saved in the ouput : ./outputs/

 # :whale2: Docker
+You can choose to run Kilbert with Docker or from your environment
 ## Build
 ```bash
   docker build -t kilbert_project .